 \section{Introduction}

-Fourty years ago Sir Harold W. Kroto, Robert F. Curl, Jr., and Richard Smalley discovered the first fullerene $C_{60}$, also known as buckminsterfullerene or "buckyball", see \cite{Kroto}.
-For this discovery they were awarded with the Nobel Prize for Chemistry in 1996.
-The identification of fullerenes significantly broadened the range of recognized carbon allotropes, which had earlier been restricted to graphite, diamond, and amorphous forms of carbon like soot and charcoal.
-After the discovery of the buckminsterfullerene, the existence of similar structures having 70, 76, 78, 82, 84, 90, 94, or 96 carbon atoms was confirmed.
+Forty years ago, Sir Harold W. Kroto, Robert F. Curl, Jr., and Richard Smalley discovered the first fullerene $C_{60}$, also known as buckminsterfullerene or "buckyball", see \cite{Kroto}.
+For this discovery, they were awarded the Nobel Prize for Chemistry in 1996.
+The identification of fullerenes significantly broadened the range of recognized carbon allotropes, which had previously been restricted to graphite, diamond, and amorphous forms of carbon such as soot and charcoal.
+After the discovery of buckminsterfullerene, the existence of similar structures having 70, 76, 78, 82, 84, 90, 94, or 96 carbon atoms was confirmed.
 They have been the focus of extensive research, concerning both their chemical properties and their technological uses, particularly in materials science, electronics, and nanotechnology.

-The experimental study of fulllerenes was accompanied by theoretical investigations based on the mathematical models of fullerene molecules called fullerene graphs.
-The vertices of the graphs are the atoms and the edges are the bonds between the atoms in the molecules.
-Mathematically a fullerene is a 3-connected 3-regular planar graph with only pentagonal faces and hexagonal faces.
-Equivalently, a mathematical fullerene may be regarded as a simple 3-polytope which facets are pentagons or hexagons.
+The experimental study of fullerenes was accompanied by theoretical investigations based on mathematical models of fullerene molecules called fullerene graphs.
+The vertices of the graphs are the atoms, and the edges are the bonds between the atoms in the molecules.
+Mathematically, a fullerene is a 3-connected 3-regular planar graph with only pentagonal faces and hexagonal faces.
+Equivalently, a mathematical fullerene may be regarded as a simple 3-polytope whose facets are pentagons or hexagons.
 Euler's formula implies that the number of pentagonal faces in a fullerene is 12 while the number of vertices is even.
-Gr\"{u}nbaum and Motzkin showed in \cite{Motzkin} that there exists a fullerene with any even $n\geq 24$ and $n=20$ vertices, and that there is no fullerene with $n=22$ vertices.
+Gr\"{u}nbaum and Motzkin in \cite{Motzkin} showed that there exists a fullerene with any even $n\geq 24$ and with $n=20$ vertices, and that there is no fullerene with $n=22$ vertices.